sayar/RedisMVA/module2_getting_started/README.md

 ## Objectives

-By the end of this module you will know how to:
+By the end of this module you will:

-- Install, setup and run Redis on your local machine.
+- Know how to install, setup and run Redis on your local machine.
 - How to use common Commands
 - Learn about Redis Data Types
 - Learn about Strings and Lists